sukhjitsehra/LaTeX/README.md

 This for the information of the Participants of the Workshop to use the following to download the required LaTeX.
-Download the Pdf version of following content from LaTex_for_Beginners.
+Download the Pdf version of the following content from LaTex_for_Beginners.

 LaTeX is a free software (under the terms of the LaTeX Project Public License).
 Before getting started to work typeset the document, we need  to get LaTeX distribution and LaTeX editor.